Geoffrey Canada Scholars

 Scholars in their sophomore year receive:

-• Continued support from a THRIVE Success Coach
+• Continued access to a THRIVE Success Coach

 • Enhanced pre-major academic advising